Back to list

 The order is decisive: forgiveness first, gift second.
 Kingdom is not seized.
 It is asked as hiba.
 And so the surah concludes not with self-grounded majesty, but with dominion returned to its true owner, then received back as entrusted gift.

-In Sad, David is kingship broken into justice, and Solomon is dominion disciplined back into servanthood.
+In Sad, David (peace be upon him) is kingship humbled toward justice, and Solomon (peace be upon him) is dominion disciplined back into servanthood.
 Both are rulers only after they have been interrupted.

 Briefer deployments

-For completeness, the shorter deployments should be mentioned, where David or Solomon appear without full narrative development, yet not without function.
+For completeness, the shorter deployments should be mentioned, where David (peace be upon him) or Solomon (peace be upon him) appear without full narrative development, yet not without function.

-In an-Nisa’ (4:163) and al-Isra’ (17:55), David appears as the one to whom the Zabur was given.
+In an-Nisa’ (4:163) and al-Isra’ (17:55), David (peace be upon him) appears as the one to whom the Zabur was given.
 The surahs do not need his judicial or royal architecture there.
 They need his place within prophetic revelation.

-In al-An’am (6:84), David and Solomon appear inside the genealogy of guided prophets.
+In al-An’am (6:84), David (peace be upon him) and Solomon (peace be upon them) appear inside the genealogy of guided prophets.
 The point is not kingship as spectacle, but prophetic continuity under divine guidance.

-In al-Ma’ida (5:78), David appears with Jesus as a prophetic tongue of judgment against the unbelieving among the Children of Israel.
+In al-Ma’ida (5:78), David (peace be upon him) appears with Jesus (peace be upon him) as a prophetic tongue of judgment against the unbelieving among the Children of Israel.
 The function there is moral witness, not royal narrative.

-These briefer appearances confirm the same principle: the Quran does not preserve David and Solomon in one single mode.
-It draws exactly what is needed.
+These briefer appearances confirm the same principle: the Quran does not preserve David (peace be upon him) and Solomon (peace be upon them) in one single mode.
+It draws what is needed.

 When these deployments are placed side by side, a great Quranic law becomes visible.